 You can join a Walking Rivers, Duke of Edinburgh Gold Bushwalking Award journey from any award unit

-Training & Practise & Qualifying
+Training & Practise or Qualifying

 Regardless of level, all Duke of Edinburgh journey’s requires a minimum number of four students per group.
 If you are on your own still register with us and we will endeavour to create a group of four to make your journey happen.

-A GOLD JOURNEY THAT YOU CHOOSE
+A GOLD BUSHWALKING AWARD JOURNEY CUSTOMISED FOR YOU

 Key points, Gold Award Journey should be: